mulle-nat/UKSyntaxColoredTextDocument/README.markdown

+This is a fork by Nat!, that contains some small fixes.

 #UKSyntaxColoredTextDocument

 This is a view controller class that implements a text editor that performs "live" syntax coloring in an NSTextView, and generally tries to be helpful to editing structured text documents for programming.